Agoric/documentation/main/guides/zoe/contract-basics.md

 # Smart Contract Basics

-his guide is designed to help developers understand how to write smart contracts efficiently and securely.
+This guide is designed to help developers understand how to write smart contracts efficiently and securely.
 Here, you will find detailed examples that demonstrate different functionalities and use-cases within the context of smart contracts starting from the very basics.

 ## Examples